KiloSierraCharlie/DBSUpdateService/README.md

 ```

 ### Symfony Use
 Firstly you'll need to configure the service, the easiest way would be to use the AutoWire to pass environment variables.
-You could manually create an instance of `DBSUpdateServiceAPI` in your class and pass these from a user object if required.
+You could manually create an instance of `UpdateServiceAPI` in your class and pass these from a user object if required.

 **.env**:
 ```Dotenv